1989 Major League Baseball postseason: Oakland Athletics (AL) vs. San Francisco Giants (NL)

 † Game 3 was originally slated for October 17 at 5:35 pm; however, it was postponed when an earthquake occurred at 5:04 pm.

-This was the third all-California matchup in the World Series, the first World Series to be played entirely in one metropolitan area since 1956, and the only one to feature two teams from the San Francisco Bay Area.
+This was the third all-California World Series, the first World Series to be played in the same city or metropolitan area since 1956, and the only one to feature two teams from the San Francisco Bay Area.
+It also marked the first time that teams from the same state met in the World Series in back-to-back years since the New York Yankees and Brooklyn Dodgers did so in 1955 and 1956.

 This was the fourth World Series meeting between the Athletics and Giants (1905, 1911, 1913), dating back to when both teams were in Philadelphia and New York City respectively.
 The Giants won the former (1905), while the Athletics won the latter two (1911, 1913).
 The Athletics swept the Giants to win their first World Series title since 1974, and ninth overall.

 Dave Stewart pitched a five-hit complete-game shutout in Game 1 as the Athletics won 5–0.
 The Giants were unable to solve Mike Moore or the Athletics' relief pitchers as the Athletics took Game 2 by four runs to take a 2–0 series lead headed to the other side of the bay.
 When the series moved to San Francisco for Game 3, the series was interrupted by the 1989 Loma Prieta earthquake, which occurred before the start of the game, causing major damage to both Oakland and San Francisco.
 Candlestick Park in San Francisco suffered damage to its upper deck as pieces of concrete fell from the baffle at the top of the stadium and power was knocked out.
 The game was postponed out of concerns for the safety of everyone in the ballpark as well as the loss of power.
-Game 3 of the series resumed on October 27, where the Athletics blew out the Giants to take a commanding three games to none lead in the series.
+Game 3 of the series resumed on October 27, where the Athletics blew out the Giants to take a commanding three-games-to-none lead in the series.
 In Game 4, Rickey Henderson’s lead-off home run would ignite the Athletics’ offense as they prevailed in a slugfest to complete the sweep.
 The Athletics chose not to celebrate their World Series victory with champagne out of respect for the earthquake victims.

 With the win, the Athletics improved their World Series record against the Giants to 3–1.
-The Athletics would return to the World Series the following year, but were swept by the Cincinnati Reds in one of the biggest upsets in World Series history.
-This was the last World Series won by the Athletics during their time in Oakland, as the team would move to Las Vegas.
+To date, this is the most recent championship won by the Athletics, and the team would move to Las Vegas after the 2024 season due to declining on-field performance and attendance.
+They would return to the World Series the following year, but were swept by the Cincinnati Reds in one of the biggest upsets in World Series history.